cwt/neo-bloggy/README.md

    - Administrators can promote other users to admin status

 4. **Search Index Management**:
-   - Administrators can rebuild FTS indexes for optimal search performance
+   - Administrators can rebuild FTS indexes for optimal search performance, including when using custom tokenizers for Asian language support

 To access the admin panel, navigate to `/admin` or click "Admin Panel" in the navigation menu (only visible to administrators).